alexc-l/DEF-Survey-Sim/readme.md

 - Response quality

 # Contributing
 We welcome contributions!

 Please feel free to submit pull requests or create issues for bugs and feature requests.

 # Contact
-Technical questions: Create a GitHub Issue
+**Technical questions**: Create a GitHub Issue

-Research inquiries: alecliu@ontoweb.wust.edu.cn
+**Research inquiries**: alecliu@ontoweb.wust.edu.cn

 # Citation
 If you use this code or our findings in your research, please cite: